How to Install a Bathroom Fan

 - From the attic, locate the nails and mark the location of the fan with a pencil.

 - Cut out the drywall or plaster with a drywall saw or reciprocating saw.
 Start your cut by drilling a hole in the drywall large enough to accept the saw blade.

-- Attach the fan enclosure to the joist with screws.
+The next step in your bathroom fan installation is to attach the fan enclosure to the joist with screws.